 Find Balance – It’s important to find opportunities to socialise and enjoy the things you love, outside of your Uni work.

 Our insightful mentors have loved giving you advice over your first few weeks, and the advice doesn’t stop here!
 They are ready and waiting to connect with you on Ucroo to help guide you through your first term.
-Search the ‘Mentors’ tab to find someone you think you would like as a mentor – this could be someone you met during Orientation, or someone with similar interests and units to yourself.

 Best of luck!